 Representation remained the core issue for the Philadelphia Convention.
 What was the best way for authority to be delegated from the people and the states to a central government?

-A proposal put forward by delegates from Connecticut struck a compromise.
-They suggested that representatives in each house of the proposed bicameral legislature be selected through different means.
+Delegates from Connecticut proposed that representatives in each house of the bicameral legislature be selected through different means.
 The upper house (or senate) would reflect the importance of state sovereignty by including two people from each state regardless of size.
-Meanwhile, the lower house (the House of Representatives) would have different numbers of representatives from each state determined by population.
+Meanwhile, the lower house (the House of Representatives) would have different numbers of representatives from each state based on population.
 Representation would be adjusted every ten years through a federal census that counted every person in the country.

 By coming up with a mixed solution that balanced state sovereignty and popular sovereignty tied to actual population, the Constitution was forged through what is known as the Connecticut Compromise.

 Other major issues still needed to be resolved.
 Who would be allowed to vote in elections?
 For the popular lower house, any white man who paid taxes could vote.
 Even those without property could vote for their representative in the House of Representatives.
 This expanded suffrage in some states.
 To balance this opening, the two Senators in the upper house of the national government would be elected by the state legislatures.
 The president would be elected at the state level through an electoral college whose numbers reflected representation in the legislature.